The transformer earthquake alerting model: A new versatile approach to earthquake early warning: TEAM - Feature extraction network

-The feature extraction is conducted separately for each station.
+The feature extraction of TEAM is conducted separately for each station.
 Nonetheless the same convolutional neural network (CNN) for feature extraction is applied at all stations, i.e., the same model with the same model weights.

-As amplitudes of seismic waveforms can span several orders of magnitude, the first layer of the network normalizes the traces by dividing through their peak.
+As amplitudes of seismic waveforms can span several orders of magnitude, the first layer of the network normalizes the traces by dividing through their peak value observed so far.
 All components of one station are normalized jointly, such that the amplitude ratio between the components stays unaltered.
-As the peak amplitude of the trace is a key predictor, we logarithmize the value and concatenate it to the feature vector after passing through all the convolutional layers, prior to the fully connected layers.
+Notably, we only use the peak value observed so far, i.e., the waveforms after $t_1$, which have been blinded with zeros, are not considered, as this would introduce a knowledge leak.
+As the peak amplitude of the trace is likely a key predictor, we logarithmize the value and concatenate it to the feature vector after passing through all the convolutional layers, prior to the fully connected layers.

 We apply a set of convolutional and max-pooling layers to the waveforms.
 We use convolutional layers as this allows the model to extract translation invariant features and as convolutional kernels can be interpreted as modeling frequency features.
 We concatenate the output of the convolutions and the logarithm of the peak amplitude.
 This vector is fed into a multi-layer perceptron to generate the final features vector for the station.
 All layers use ReLu activations.
 A detailed overview of the number and specifications of the layers in the feature extraction model can be found in Table \ref{tab:convolutions}.